zjuwwq/injectorjs/README.md

 All dependencies must be at the end of the paramter list, which are prefixed with a dollar sign($).

 ### Depend on Object
-when resolve, inject the object
+when resolve, inject the object.

 ``` javascript
 var keys = injector.resolve(function(obj, $util) {